 What is the Final Drive?

-The pinion gets the drive from the engine while the crown-wheel is attached to the wheels and rotates them.
+The pinion gets the drive from the engine while the crown wheel is attached to the wheels and rotates them.
 Usually, there are 3 to 4 times more teeth on the ring gear than the pinion.
 Thus, it provides the final speed reduction between 3:1 to 4:1.
 The drive pinion is an integral part of the pinion shaft.
 Its spline-end attaches to the end of the propeller shaft or the rear universal joint.

 What is the Final Drive Ratio?

-Basically, it is the ratio of the gear’s angular velocity that gives the input to output ratio.
-You can easily calculate the final drive ratio directly from the number of teeth on the crown-wheel and pinion.
+The gear’s angular velocity ratio gives the input to output ratio.
+You can easily calculate the final drive ratio directly from the number of teeth on the crown wheel and pinion.
 The manufacturers define the final drive ratio and mechanical ratio in such a way that it results in a number that forms an ideal association.

 How does it work in a vehicle?

 Let’s refer to the diagram above.
 E.g., there are 8 teeth on the pinion and 30 teeth on the crown wheel, as shown in the diagram.
 To rotate the crown-wheel (& thereby the wheels) by one rotation, the pinion needs to turn 3.75 times more.
 Let’s assume that the vehicle is traveling in the 4th gear whose gear-ratio is 1:1, which means the gearbox input is equal to its output.

 In the 4th gear, the engine needs to turn the pinion 3.75 times more to rotate the wheels by one rotation.
 Thus, it means the engine itself needs to rotate 3.75 rotations to rotate the wheels by one rotation.
 Because